 You can access the full policy document here.

 They have several plan levels with opt-in features that cover students, individuals, businesses, families, and people planning to have a family in the future.
 Their cheapest plan is Care, which offers most of the basic needs such as inpatient care and medical evacuation.
-Emergency outpatient treatment isn’t automatically included, but if you upgrade to Care Plus or Care Pro this will be included as well, along with emergency dental treatment on the Care Pro plan.
+Emergency outpatient treatment is included in this plan however with a limit of $338.
+If you upgrade to Care Plus or Care Pro the limit is set higher at $1,015, plus emergency dental treatment is also available for different limit levels depending on the upgrade.
 There are several optional things that can be added on for maternity, dental, repatriation, and a full out-patient plan.

 Pre-existing conditions again are subject to full medical underwriting and can affect the price, or possibly lead to exclusions depending on the situation.
 The plan is open to any nationality, although the prices and conditions will depend on where you are a resident.
 Any changes to your residency status must be shared with Allianz so that you can continue to get coverage.
 You can be covered in your home country as well if it is under your area of cover.
 Where you are covered depends on your residency, and where you choose to live.
 You decide this when you first create your plan.